binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Password:
 `' or '1'='1`

-Then the above query will look more like the following:
+then the above query will look more like the following:

 {linenos=off, lang="XQuery"}
     string(//User[UserName/text()='' or '1'='1' and Password/text()='' or '1'='1']/Type/text())

-Which although the attacker has not supplied a valid `UserName` or `Password`, according to the XPath query, they are still authenticated, because the query will always evaluate to true.
+Although the attacker has not supplied a valid `UserName` or `Password`, according to the XPath query, they are still authenticated, because the query will always evaluate to true.
 This is called an authentication bypass for obvious reasons.
 You may notice that this attack looks very similar to many other SQLi attacks.

-The available XPath functions and XSLT specific additions to XPath are [documented](https://developer.mozilla.org/en-US/docs/Web/XPath/Functions) at Mozilla Developer Network (MDN)
+The available XPath functions and XSLT-specific additions to XPath are [documented](https://developer.mozilla.org/en-US/docs/Web/XPath/Functions) at Mozilla Developer Network (MDN)

 Technically, XPath is used to select parts of an XML document, it has no provision for updating.
-In saying that the command injection can be used to modify data that XPath returns.
-Standard language libraries usually provide functionality for modifying XML documents, along with the XML Data Modification Language ([DML](https://docs.microsoft.com/en-us/sql/t-sql/xml/xml-data-modification-language-xml-dml)) that we will discuss soon in the next section.
+In saying that, command injection can be used to modify data that XPath returns.
+Standard language libraries usually provide functionality for modifying XML documents, along with the XML Data Modification Language ([DML](https://docs.microsoft.com/en-us/sql/t-sql/xml/xml-data-modification-language-xml-dml)), which we'll discuss in the next section.

 #### XQuery Injection {#web-applications-identify-risks-xquery-injection}

-XQuery being a superset of XPath, suffers from the same vulnerabilities as XPath, plus the SQL-like `FOR`, `LET`, `WHERE`, `ORDER BY`, `RETURN` (FLWOR) expression abilities.
-Hopefully coming as no surprise, the attack vectors are a combination of those discussed in [XPath Injection](#web-applications-identify-risks-xpath-injection) and [SQLi](#web-applications-identify-risks-sqli).
+XQuery, being a superset of XPath, suffers from the same vulnerabilities as XPath, plus the SQL-like `FOR`, `LET`, `WHERE`, `ORDER BY`, `RETURN` (FLWOR) expression abilities.
+As a result, the attack vectors are a combination of those discussed in [XPath Injection](#web-applications-identify-risks-xpath-injection) and [SQLi](#web-applications-identify-risks-sqli).
 The canonical example is provided below thanks to [projects.webappsec.org](http://projects.webappsec.org/w/page/13247006/XQuery%20Injection%7C):

 {title="users.xml", linenos=off, lang="XML"}
     <?xml version="1.0" encoding="UTF-8"?>